WHITE PINE NEEDLES

 WE HAVE SUCCESSFULLY SHIPPED TO CANADA, SPAIN, GERMANY, AUSTRALIA AND THE UNITED KINGDOM.
 IF YOU LIVE IN ANY OF THESE PLACES OR ANYWHERE ELSE OTHER THAN THE UNITED STATES, AND WISH TO ORDER, PLEASE CONTACT SALES @ THECOVIDBLOG.COM (NO SPACES) AND WE’LL PROVIDE INSTRUCTIONS.

-Numerous subscribers to The COVID Blog continually ask about white pine needles for tea.
+Numerous subscribers to The COVID Blog® continually ask about white pine needles for tea.

 RELATED (READ THIS FIRST): Editorial: my story of potential exposure to spike proteins via shedding from “vaccinated” people, and the potential suramin, shikimic acid, pine needle tea cure and prophylaxis (June 8, 2021)

 Order a five (5) ounce bag of white pine needles, good for about 20-30 cups of tea.
 All pine needles are hand-picked from Brian’s property and/or nearby forests.
 Rinse/wash the pine needles before use.
 Store them in the freezer long-term.
+Note that fresh white pine needles produce condensation when stored in a freezer bag.
+So its best to remove them from the original bag, place them in a container (or a new bag), then freeze.

 Here is what a typical white pine needle scouting trip looks like.

-Just remit $25, along with your full name, shipping address and email address via one of the following:
+Just remit $28, along with your full name, shipping address and email address via one of the following:

 CashApp: $thecovidblog